grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* Come up with some clever idiom for how a sub should sit trim; or that trimming is never done; or something like that

 * [ ] _Training Cassandra scene_
+	* [ ] "Sonar requires immagination.
+You have to put your mind out there in the water, and see in your head the sounds you are hearing.
+When you hear a sound, you have to match it to an image in your head that describes how the sound could be made.
+The more detailed you can imagine the image fitting to the sound the more accurate your assessement of the contact will be.
+That's what makes a top sonar person."

 * [ ] _They run underwater for 24 hours, but at the next nightfall, they decide to surface to recharge the batteries_